justasteri/dotfiles/README.md

     1. Open `neovim` in a terminal
     2. Write `:PlugInstall`
     3. Write `:source %`
-6. Install snap and flatpak packages`
+6. Install snap and flatpak packages
     - `sudo flatpak install logseq`
     - Download snap package for obsidian
+    -
-7, Enable "click" from touchpad
+7, Enable "click" from touchpad.

     - Go to `settings`
     - Go to `mouse settings`
     - Click in `touchpad`